phanumat/Documentation/composite-devices/index.rst

 Device Handler for a Composite Device
 -------------------------------------

-When you integrate a composite device into SmartThings, the composite device maintains a parent-child relationship between itself and its child devices.
+When you integrate a composite device into PEA HiVE, the composite device maintains a parent-child relationship between itself and its child devices.
 For example, the Device Handler of Zooz ZEN20 Z-Wave Power Strip composite device implements the Power Strip as a parent device and each outlet as a separate child device.
 More specifically, each individual outlet of the Power Strip is implemented as a *child device instance* of Zooz Power Strip Outlet, whereas the Power Strip itself is an instance of Zooz Power Strip as a *parent device*.